Top tips - Bridal accessories styling. Less is more!

 Perfume is an absolute must, smell is one of the most evocative memories and something that will take you back to that day in an instant

-Don’t forget the best accessory on the day is your smile!
+Don’t forget the best accessory on your wedding day is your smile!

 I’ve lots more tips but more of them in future posts, that's it for now!